conradakunga/Blog/_posts/2025-07-28-sending-email-in-c-net-part-9-sending-multiple-format-email-using-smtp.md

 The reality is that HTML email can also cause problems.

-1. Some **mail clients** do not support HTML email
+1. Some **mail clients** do not support HTML email.
-2. Even those that do, they support different **subsets** of the specification
+2. Even those that do, they support different **subsets** of the specification.
 3. Even for those subsets universally supported, there are subtle **differences in the rendering**
-4. **Some people do not want** to read HTML email
+4. **Some people do not want** to read HTML email.

-To work around this issue, it is advisable to **always send a plain text version of your HTML email**.
+To work around this issue, it is advisable always to **send a plain text version of your HTML email**.

 To achieve this, we create two `AlternateViews` - one for the **HTML** content and the other for the **plain text** content.